volumio/volumio-plugins/plugins/user_interface/rotaryencoder2/README.md

 <li>Toggle Mute
 <li>System Shutdown
 <li>System Reboot
-<li>Restart Volumio Application
-<li>Dump logfile
 <li>Emit websocket message
 </ul>

 ## Differences compared to _Rotary Encoder Plugin_
 The initial rotary encoder plugin by _Saiyato_ is built based on npm OnOff library and a derived onoff-rotary to read the GPIO pins of the Linux system (e.g. Raspberry Pi) and the implementation of the Gray-Code is tailored to the use of the KY040 encoder.
 With my custom made hardware using three _ALPS STEC11B03_ encoders, it worked but the response was not really satisfactory because the plugin would only respond on every second 'tick' of the encoder and would sometimes misinterpret the direction.
-After spending hours to explore different options I realized, that most implementations on high level in Python or Node, which are discussed all over the web, suffer from the fact, that they do not necessarily get the required resources when they need them because they are quite far away from the kernel level.
+I spent hours trying different implementations in Python and Node, but there was always some lagging and dropped ticks and the occassional wrong direction turn (even after I perfrected my hardware debouncing).
 I finally came across the dtoverlay for rotary-encoders by coincidence.
 It immediately worked with a performance that was way above all of my previous experiments.
 No more lost ticks, no wrong direction turns anymore.
 My final implementation with _Hardware Debouncing_ and _Kernel level GPIO management_ works perfect now.
-I did not bother, to try it without the Schmitt-Trigger - I guess that it may work without it also (RPi GPIOs have a built-in Schmitt-Trigger anyway, but I could not find details).
+I did not bother, to try it without the Schmitt-Trigger - I guess that it would work without it, too (RPi GPIOs have a built-in Schmitt-Trigger anyway, but I could not find details).
+Feel free to leave a note, if you can confirm this.
 After looking into integrating my final solution into the existing plugin, I finally decided to write a new plugin, since my solution is not a supplemental implementation but rather an alternative.
-On systems supporting DT overlays for rotary-encoders it should be able to replace the existing plugin.
+On systems supporting DT overlays for rotary-encoders it should be able to be an alternative for the existing plugin.
 If for some reason the approach without overlays is preferred, the other plugin may still be your first choice.
 Feel free to try both Plugins and pick the one, that suits your application best.
 Keep in mind, I tried this on an RPi, if you are on another platform, dtoverlays may not work (check the documentation).
 If this Plugin works for you and you use a new type of encoder, it would be nice if you add your model to the list of supported devices below, so others can pick one that is working.
 If you should observe problems, you may create an issue, but I have very limited time to look into that.
 I rely on enthusiasts to dig into the limitations of the plugin - the debug function in the settings is very chatty, so it should help to get to the issue fast.